cweinberger/bpc/doc/API.md

 ## Making authorized requests

 If an API endpoint requires authorization, this means that the request must be signed with a Hawk _Authorization_ header.
+The headers are generated using either an app or user ticket.

+To get an app ticket, use the endpoint [`POST /ticket/app`](#post-ticketapp).

+To get a user ticket, use the endpoints [`GET /rsvp`](#get-rsvp) and [`POST /ticket/user`](#post-ticketuser).

+See the documenation for each endpoint for details on the required authorization.

 To generate a Hawk _Authorization_ header, see the following code example: